 Healey said the response to the Sony hack set a precedent that could encourage countries such as China and Russia to attack US interests.

 “If China and Moscow see how this is successful, I mean what happens when you pay the kidnappers?” he said.

-In 2010, when North Korea sank a South Korean ship killing 46 sailors, the US didn’t have a particularly strong response other than to condemn the attack.
+In 2010, when North Korea sank a South Korean ship killing 46 sailors, the United States did not have a particularly strong response other than to condemn the attack.

 “And that was for dead people,” Healey told Mashable.

 “When it comes to North Korea, there are no good options,” said Healey, adding that US cannot afford to respond too strongly because that would risk provoking an “unstable” country.

 “Right now, all we’ve got is an attack on freedom of expression.
 So I don’t see us being more muscular now than we had been,” he said.